hazelgrove/hazel/README.md

 Unit tests are written using [ppx_expect](https://github.com/janestreet/ppx_expect/tree/master/example) and [ppx_inline_tests](https://github.com/janestreet/ppx_inline_test/tree/master/example).
 If you would like to adjust your expect tests to assert for the output that was last printed, run `make fix-test-answers`.

 If the inline test runner causes problems for you, you can likely resolve the issue by running `opam update` then `opam upgrade`.

+### Deployment

+This branch is deployed to hazel.org/build/livelits.
+There is a redirect from hazel.org/livelits.